 Step-by-Step Process

-To create a valid will, follow these essential steps:
+To create a valid will in England and Wales, follow these essential steps:

-- Sign and Witness: Sign your will in the presence of two independent witnesses, who must also sign it.
+- Sign and Witness: You must sign the will in the simultaneous presence of two independent witnesses, who must then also sign.
+Witnesses (and their spouses or civil partners) must not be beneficiaries under the will, or their gift will fail.

 For more detailed guidance on estate planning, you can visit our page on estate planning in Stratton.